jasuarez21/jasuarez21/README.md

 👨‍💻 All of my projects are available at https://github.com/jasuarez21

-💬 Ask me about React, React-Native, Redux, Node, Mongo, and motorcycles
+💬 Ask me about React, React-Native, Redux, Node, Angular, Mongo, and motorcycles

 Connect with me:
 <h3 align="left">Connect with me:</h3>